 She had a blank look.
 She aimed her wand.
 A bush turned to black ash flakes.
 The flakes slowly floated to the ground.

-She curtly stated, “I’ll tell them that was you.”
+She curtly says, “I’ll tell them that was you.”

 She spoke a few staccato sounds to Susanna.

-Susanna told her, “Utalk, only speak what he can understand.
+Susanna says, “Utalk, only speak what he can understand.
 I’m not leaving him.
 Even if I wanted to I can’t.
 If I go back with you they will kill me.”

 Utalk shifted her head from side to side.
-Then she destroyed another bush.
+She destroyed another bush.
 “That one is for you.
 Now, both of you go.”